 We are a growth-oriented Delaware limited partnership and, based on management's significant experience in the industry, we believe that we are one of the largest independent providers of compression services in the U.S. in terms of total compression unit horsepower.
-As of September 30, 2012, we had 889,099 horsepower in our fleet and 31,630 horsepower on order for delivery, which is expected to be delivered between October 2012 and December 2012.
+As of September 30, 2012, we had 889,099 horsepower in our fleet and 31,630 horsepower on order for delivery, of which 23,135 horsepower has been delivered as of November 30, 2012 and 8,495 horsepower is expected to be delivered in December 2012.
 In October 2012, we ordered 35,880 of additional horsepower which is expected to be delivered between January 2013 and April 2013.
-We employ a customerfocused business philosophy in partnering with our diverse customer base, which is comprised of producers, processors, gatherers and transporters of natural gas.
+We employ a customer-focused business philosophy in partnering with our diverse customer base, which is comprised of producers, processors, gatherers and transporters of natural gas.
 Natural gas compression, a mechanical process whereby natural gas is compressed to a smaller volume, resulting in higher pressure, is an essential part of the production and transportation of natural gas.
 As part of our services, we engineer, design, operate, service and repair our compression units and maintain related support inventory and equipment.
 The compression units in our modern fleet are designed to be easily adaptable to fit our customers' dynamic compression requirements.
 By focusing on the needs of our customers and by providing them with reliable and flexible compression services, we are able to develop long-term relationships, which lead to more stable cash flows for our unitholders.
 From 2003 through the third quarter of 2012, our average horsepower utilization was over 90%.
 We have been providing compression services since 1998.